Oxsomi/core3/docs/OxC3_tool.md

 `OxC3 rand char`

 Generates random chars; 32 by default. `-l <charCount>` can be used to customize length.
 The included characters by default are viable ASCII characters ([0x20, 0x7F>).
-In the future --utf8 will be an option, but not for now (TODO:). `-c <chars>` can be used to pick between characters; ex. `-c 0123456789` will create a random number.
+In the future --utf8 will be an option, but not for now (**TODO**:). `-c <chars>` can be used to pick between characters; ex. `-c 0123456789` will create a random number.
 Some helpful flags: --alpha (A-Za-z), --number (0-9), --alphanumeric (0-9A-Za-z), --lowercase (a-z), --uppercase (A-Z), --symbols (everything excluding alphanumeric that's ASCII).
 If either of these flags are specified, it'll not use the valid ascii range but rather combine it.
 E.g. --uppercase --number can be used to generate 0-9A-Z.

 `OxC3 rand num`